-Table 4: Methods and Tools of Engagement
+b) Methods and Tools for Engagement Table 4: Methods and Tools of Engagement

-Instrument Description and Use Contents Dissemination Method Target Timeline groups Format to Disser minate Information Flyers Social Media Email Radio Programmes Text blasts Posters They convey the project's information and regular updates on its progress to stakeholders.
+Instrument Description and Use Contents Dissemination Method Target T 4- D: · · · · · · · · · · · · · · · · · · · groups Types to Dissem Flyers Social Media Email Radio Programmes Text blasts Posters inate Information They convey the project's information and regular updates on its progress to stakeholders.
 Objective of project Feedback options - Printed materials present illustrative and written information on Project activities, facilities, technologies, design solutions, and impact mitigation measures.
 Presented contents are concise and adapted to a layperson reader.
 Graphics and pictorials.
 Distribution as part of consultation meetings, public hearings, discussions, meetings with stakeholders, and household visits in remote areas.
 Placement at the offices of local administrations and NGOs, libraries, and other public venues.
-Households All persons Before and during the implementation of the subcomponents Format to Recei ve Feedback Phone # Email Direct Suggestion box Website Internet /digital media Surveys, interviews /questionnaires Placement of Project-related information and printed materials in /at dedicated/designated locations that can be used by the public to obtain information, make enquiries, or provide feedback on the Project Any issues that concern the project.
+Households Types to Receive Phone # Email Direct Suggestion box Website Internet /digital media Surveys, interviews /questionnaires Placement of Project-related information and printed materials in /at dedicated/designated locations that can be used by the public to obtain information, make enquiries, or provide feedback on the Project Any issues that concern the project.
 Various Project-related materials, ESMF documentation, and environmental and social action plans.
 Telephone numbers are specified on the printed materials distributed to Project stakeholders and are mentioned during public meetings.
-The project's designated staff should be assigned to answer and respond to the calls, direct callers to specialist experts, or offer a callback if a question requires detailed consideration.
-Nationally Affected Community During subcomponent implementation nunity Consultation Public Project technical staff, the Detailed information on the Public disclosure of Project Project During

-Instrument Description and Use Contents Dissemination Method Target groups Timeline consultation (direct /virtual) Television broadcast Round table discussion affected public, authorities, regulatory bodies, and other stakeholders for a detailed discussion on a specific activity or facility planned by the Project and subject to the statutory expert review. activity, including a presentation and an interactive Questions & Answers session with the audience. materials and associated impact assessment documentation in directly affected communities in the Project Area of Influence.
+The project's designated staff should be assigned to answer and respond to the calls, direct callers to specialist experts, or offer a call-back if a question requires detailed consideration.
+Nationally Affected Community Types for Comm nunity Consultation Public consultation (direct /virtual) Television broadcast Round table Project technical staff, the affected public, authorities, regulatory bodies, and other stakeholders for a detailed discussion on a specific activity or facility planned by Detailed information on the activity, including a presentation and an interactive Questions & Answers session with the audience.
+Public disclosure of Project materials and associated impact assessment documentation in directly affected communities in the Project Area of Influence.
 Other communities within the Project Area of Influence.
-Residents in the Project Area of Influence advance of the hearing.
+Residents in Project Affected Persons (PAPs) discussion the Project and subject to the the Project Area of Influence advance of

+Instrument Description and Use Contents Dissemination Method Target groups statutory expert review. the hearing.
 Viewers/readers of the materials are also given free access to a register of comments and suggestions made available during the disclosure period.
-Affected Persons (PAPs) subcomponent implementation Extra due Dilige ence Communication with V ulnerable Population Household visit Provide information to vulnerable households for people in temporary housing and those in the case transfer program Detailed information on the activity - (Beryl Housing accommodation, rights, responsibilities and duration - income support at household level to ensure other members know the amount given is for the benefit of the household including a presentation and an interactive session on comfort, security and Verbal communication using clear, effective nontechnical language.
-Information provided in braille for the visually impaired.
-Brochures to household GRM Vulnerable population Throughout the project implementation c) Strategy for Information Disclosure
+Extra due Dilige ence Communication with Vu lnerable Population Household visit Provide information to vulnerable households Detailed information on the activity, including a presentation and an interactive Verbal communication using clear, effective nontechnical language.
+Vulnerable population Information provided in braille for the visually impaired.
+Brochures to household c) Strategy for Information Disclosure

 As described in the methods and tools of engagement, various methods will be utilized to disclose information.
 The disclosure of the stakeholder engagement strategy will follow the standard practice of all World Bank Project materials (ESMF, ESMP, RFP or RAP).
 Releases for disclosure are accompanied by making available the registers of comments and suggestions from the public that are subsequently documented by the project implementation unit in a formal manner.
-The draft SEP will be available for stakeholder review after project appraisal.
+The SEP will be released in the public domain simultaneously with the ESMF and ESMP reports and will be available for stakeholder review during the same period.
 (For more details, please see the section on methods and tools of engagement.)